Youtooz

-Youtooz is a Canadian company that manufactures licensed collectible caricatural figurines made from vinyl.
+Youtooz is a Canadian company that manufactures licensed collectible caricatural vinyl figurines and cotton-stuffed plushies.
 The company primarily partners with Internet personalities or public figures and memes as a way to create an additional revenue for the partners while also making merchandise available for fans and the public.
-The company also produces figurines based on video games and established media franchises, and has collaborated with Disney, Paramount Global, NBCUniversal, HBO, Crunchyroll, and Sony Pictures.
+The company also produces figurines based on video games and established media franchises, and has collaborated with Disney, Paramount Global, NBCUniversal, HBO, Crunchyroll, Sony Pictures, and Viacom.

 The company has collaborated with notable Internet personalities or public figures including MrBeast, Angry Video Game Nerd, Markiplier, JonTron, KSI, Pokimane, Soulja Boy, Ninja, Jack Harlow, The Sidemen, Jacksepticeye, Alan Becker, James Marriott, Bbno$ and Dream.
-Video game collaborations include Minecraft, Fallout, DOOM, Elden Ring, Banjo-Kazooie, Cuphead, Halo, Call of Duty, Baldur's Gate 3, and The Witcher, and Five Nights at Freddy's.
+Video game collaborations include Minecraft, Fallout, DOOM, Elden Ring, Banjo-Kazooie, Cuphead, Halo, Call of Duty, Baldur's Gate 3, Baldi's Basics in Education and Learning, The Witcher, Skylanders, and Five Nights at Freddy's.

-The company has also released figures based on media franchises such as Breaking Bad, Invincible, Marvel Comics, Godzilla, Back to the Future, One Piece, The Boys, and Transformers.
+The company has also released figures based on media franchises such as Animaniacs, Hazbin Hotel, Garfield and Friends, Breaking Bad, Invincible, Marvel Comics, Godzilla, Back to the Future, One Piece, The Boys, and Transformers.